google/xls/xls/docs/ir_semantics.md

 #### **`bit_slice`**

-Slices a a contiguous range of bits from a bits-typed operand.
+Slices a contiguous range of bits from a bits-typed operand.

 **Syntax**